jamosully/EEPS-Visualizations/README.md

 ### Parameter Toolbox

-The Parameter toolbox allows modification of agent and environment parameters
+The Parameter toolbox allows modification of agent and environment parameters, as well as loading prior setups from previous experiments.
+Affinity has

 ### Network Visualisation

-The primary view of Affinity is a network graph view which allows
+The network tab on the main display contains visualisations of the agents clip space as a graph network

 ### Heatmap Visualisation